 Acute Stress

 Acute stress is caused by short-term events or injuries that place extra work on the body.
-The sympathetic nervous system kicks in releasing stress hormones like cortisol and adrenaline to help your body recover from an immediate stressor.
+The sympathetic nervous system kicks in and releases stress hormones like cortisol and adrenaline to help your body recover from an immediate stressor.

-For example, you are walking through your house at night to get a glass of water and you stub your toe.
-Your body will employ mechanisms to heal your injured toe that results in heat and redness to the area.
-This is an inflammatory response that is a natural part of the body’s healing process.
+Your body will work to heal your injured toe, which results in heat and redness in the area.
+This inflammatory response is a natural part of the body’s healing process.

 Chronic Stress